cloud-gov/cg-site/_docs/services/aws-elasticsearch.md

 ### Shard/replica configuration for high availability

-When using the `medium` and `medium-ha` plans, please read [Scalability and resilience: clusters, nodes, and shards](https://www.elastic.co/guide/en/elasticsearch/reference/current/scalability.html) for the elasticsearch basics on clusters as well as the AWS specific [Developer Guide](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/what-is-amazon-elasticsearch-service.html).
-The `medium` plan is mainly focused for customers that need a single index and have coverage with 2 data nodes.
-For customers wanting more coverage and more indexes,  the `medium-ha` plan scales the cluster to 4 data nodes to offer high availability (HA).
+The `medium` and `large` plans are mainly geared toward customers that need a single index and have coverage with 2 data nodes.
+For customers wanting more coverage and more indexes,  the `medium-ha` nd `large-ha` plans scale the cluster to 4 data nodes to offer high availability (HA).

+For additional information on configuring your service for high availability when using anything other than the `es-dev` plan, you can refer to [this article from the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/scalability.html) for an overview of how clusters work.

+AWS specific information can be found in the AWS [Developer Guide](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/what-is-amazon-elasticsearch-service.html).
+Note - AWS recently changed the name of this service to AWS OpenSearch.

 ### Connecting to your service instance